Knowing when to replace your water heaters is very important. Water Heater Pros in Sacramento shares tips and valuable information.

 ODOR OR DISCOLORED WATER:

 Most odor coming from a water heater is caused by bacteria in the tank, flushing your tank at this point usually will not help too much, the tank can be treated, this process can take up to 24-hours to perform.
 Replacing your anode rod with a magnesium anode rod will also help to clear up this ODOR.
-Discolored and or gritty water usually means the tank is rotting away and replacement as soon as possible is recommended, Water Heater Pros can get this done in less than 3-hours, call us.
+Discolored and or gritty water usually means the tank is rotting away and replacement as soon as possible is recommended, Water Heater Pros can get this done in less than 3-hours, call us today at 916-344-4500 we will work with you to get you the best water heater for you family's needs, home and budget.